-- Recommend qualified students who meet criteria for the WBL programs. - Assist the WBL Coordinator in locating potential WBL sites. - Assist in coordinating the learning activities on the job with those in the educational program through both academic and CTAE classes. - Meet with individual students and the WBL Coordinator when necessary to discuss academic and occupational competencies required for successful completion of CTAE activities. - Include appropriate Career Awareness and Career Exploration activities in the CTAE curriculum. - Concentrate on developing School-Based Enterprises and Entrepreneurship projects as an integral part of instructional activities. - Organize an active Advisory Committee and conduct other connecting activities. - Participate in career awareness opportunities and connecting activities, such as externships.
+- Recommend qualified students who meet criteria for the WBL programs.
+GPP is one of the categories now under the WBL umbrella. - Assist the WBL Coordinator in locating potential WBL sites. - Assist in coordinating the learning activities on the job with those in the educational program through both academic and CTAE classes. - Meet with individual students and the WBL Coordinator when necessary to discuss academic and occupational competencies required for successful completion of CTAE activities. - Include appropriate Career Awareness and Career Exploration activities in the CTAE curriculum. - Concentrate on developing School-Based Enterprises and Entrepreneurship projects as an integral part of instructional activities. - Organize an active Advisory Committee and conduct other connecting activities. - Participate in career awareness opportunities and connecting activities, such as externships.